Lima Memorial Health System Logo

 Causes

 Psoriasis is a common skin problem that causes red patches on the skin.
 It is an ongoing (chronic) inflammatory condition.
-Psoriatic arthritis occurs in about 7% to 42% of people with psoriasis.
+Psoriatic arthritis occurs in 7% to 42% of people with psoriasis.
 Nail psoriasis is linked to psoriatic arthritis.

 In most cases, psoriasis comes before the arthritis.
 In a few people, the arthritis comes before the skin disease.
 However, having severe, wide-spread psoriasis appears to increase the chance of getting psoriatic arthritis.

 The cause of psoriatic arthritis is not known.
 Genes, immune system, and environmental factors may play a role.
-It is likely that the skin and joint diseases may have similar causes.
+It is likely that the skin and joint diseases have similar causes.
 However, they may not occur together.

 Symptoms